ucsb-sbhs-cs/ucsb-sbhs-cs.github.io/_assignments/json_python.md

 In the end, your graph should look similiar to this [image](https://gist.github.com/yukelele/f2578659aadfffe1b9ccd00906c29567).

 However, for your graph, you should have 3 different products listed.
-Also, instead of salt, sodium and sugars, your graph should have the product nutriments of calcium, cholesterol and potassium.
+Also, instead of salt and sodium, your graph should have the product nutriments of calcium, cholesterol and potassium.
 Make sure you check your data to see what appropriate axis to use.
+(Hint: you can find the nurtiments in your product data under the dictionary `product` then under the dictionary `nutriments`.)

 Note: if you noticed that one of your "bar" in your graph is not appearing, then check your data what data type it is using.
 (Hint: remember using `type()` in <b>Step 3</b>.)